ni/nimi-python/docs/niscope/class.rst

             before the measurement.
 The processing is added on a per channel basis, and the processing measurements are completed in the same order they are registered.
-All measurement library parameters—the properties starting with :py:attr:`niscope.Session.MEAS`—are cached at the time of registering the processing, and this set of parameters is used during the processing step.
+All measurement library parameters—the properties starting with "meas_"—are cached at the time of registering the processing, and this set of parameters is used during the processing step.
 The processing measurements are streamed, so the result of the first processing step is used as the input for the next step.
 The processing is done before any other measurements.

-            .. note:: One or more of the referenced properties are not in the Python API for this driver.

             .. tip:: This method requires repeated capabilities.
 If called directly on the